ajrgodfrey/WriteR/ReadMe.md

 ### May 2018

 The code was made suitable for use in both Python 2.7 and Python 3.6; special thanks to Marshall Flax for that and numerous other updates in May 2018.
 Python 2.7 is no longer under development so the recommended Python installation is now 3.8.
 N.B.
-Python 3.10 has been released but does not work well with wxPython at the moment (March 2022).
+Python 3.10 has been released but does not work well with wxPython at the moment (discovered in March 2022).